October 28, 2025

-May the Lord and His peace be upon you!
+May the Lord Jesus and His peace be upon you!

 GATEWAY EVENTS: Click here.